sisterai/estate-assistant-system/README.md

 # EstateWise – Your Intelligent Estate Assistant 🏡

-**EstateWise** is a full-stack web application that helps users find their dream property in Chapel Hill and surrounding areas.
+**EstateWise** is a full-stack web application that helps users find their dream property in **Chapel Hill, NC** and surrounding areas.
 The app harnesses state‑of‑the‑art AI technology and Retrieval-Augmented Generation (RAG) techniques to deliver personalized property recommendations based on user preferences.
 Whether you sign in to save your conversation history or continue as a guest, EstateWise offers a sleek, responsive interface with smooth animations and a modern design.

 ## Table of Contents